On Accuracy and Coherence with Infinite Opinion Sets: The Countably Infinite Case: The Sufficiency of Coherence

 The following characterization of the coherent credence functions on finite opinion sets is due to \cite{definetti}.
 Recall $\mathcal{V}_{\mathcal{F}}$ is the set of omniscient credence functions on $\mathcal{F}$, which is finite when $\mathcal{F}$ is finite. \begin{theorem}[\citealt{definetti}] $c$ is a coherent credence function on a finite opinion set $\mathcal{F}$ if and only if there are $\lambda_w\in [0,1]$ with $\sum_{v_w\in \mathcal{V}_\mathcal{F}}\lambda_w=1$ such that

 for all $p\in \mathcal{F}$. \end{theorem}

 Theorem \ref{finitecoherentcharacterization} is integral to \citeauthor{predd}'s proof that coherence is sufficient to avoid dominance in Theorem \ref{step3result}.
-We now show \citeauthor{definetti}'s characterization of the coherent credence functions on finite opinion sets extends to countably coherent credence functions on countably discriminating opinion sets.
+We now show \citeauthor{definetti}'s characterization of the coherent credence functions on finite opinion sets extends to countably coherent credence functions on countably infinite opinion sets that are countably discriminating.